Pet Aquamation (Water Cremation): What It Costs and Whether It's Legal

 A stainless-steel alkaline-hydrolysis vessel of the kind used for pet aquamation, in a clean facility setting.

-Aquamation runs at about 200–300°F — far cooler than flame cremation's 1,400–1,800°F — and uses roughly 90% less energy.
+Aquamation runs at about 200–300°F — far cooler than flame cremation's 1,400–1,800°F — and uses a fraction of the energy.

 Pet aquamation — also called water cremation or alkaline hydrolysis — uses heated water and alkalinity instead of flame to return your pet’s body to bone ash.
 It’s a gentler, lower-energy alternative to traditional cremation, legal for pets across the US, and it returns more ash than flame.
 Expect to pay roughly $30–$80 more than flame cremation.